stadust/demonlist-guidelines/000_index/200_changelog.md

 This webpage archives the various changes the list team has made to the rules and guidelines of the Demon List.
 At the moment, our only notification system for new changes is in our [Discord server](https://discord.gg/M7bDDQf), so if you are not a member there, it's a good idea to check this section occasionally for new updates.

-Changes listed here are ordered from most recent to least recent. **Current version: v2.1**
+Changes listed here are ordered from most recent to least recent. **Current version: v2.2**

+## Changes from v2.1 to v2.2 (8/14/2023)

+- Added [Two Track Audio requirement](/guidelines/miscellaneous#clicks) for raw footage.

+- Updated the list of [allowed hacks](/guidelines/miscellaneous#allowed-hacks) spreadsheet to reflect the latest Mega Hack additions.

+- Additionally, users of Mega Hack v7 have their own [requirements](/guidelines/eligibility#mhv7) they must follow.

+- Updated/Added new guidelines for 2 player levels, including a requirement for handcams.

+- Updated the link to the LDM Project Discord Server to a direct link to the LDM Spreadsheet.

+- Updated [raw footage guidelines](/guidelines/rawfootage#requiredraw) to suggest players to use clips instead of full session recordings.

+- Added requirement for [verifiers to provide the same proof standards](/guidelines/listplacements#placementeligibility) as normal completions.

+- Updated the [location feature](/guidelines/miscellaneous#location) to allow for manual location changes from moderators.

 ## Changes from v2.0 to v2.1 (1/08/2023)